902 North 7th Street

 The Crisp Regional Sleep Center can accommodate overnight studies in a comfortable, relaxed setting.
-While patients rest, sleep specialists monitor a variety of factors, including heart activity, breathing, body movements and sleep patterns, to diagnose interruptions in normal sleep cycles.
-These tests, called polysomnograms, provide the most complete evaluation of your sleep.
+While patients rest, sleep specialists monitor various factors, including heart activity, breathing, body movements, and sleep patterns, to diagnose interruptions in normal sleep cycles.
+These tests, called polysomnograms, provide a complete evaluation of your sleep.

 Complete this Sleepiness Scale to assess your sleep health.
 If your score is 10 or more, we encourage you to contact your physician or the Crisp Regional Sleep Center (229-276-3307) for further evaluation.

 What is Obstructive Sleep Apnea (OSA)?

 Obstructive Sleep Apnea occurs when throat and soft palate muscles relax during sleep, obstructing the airway and breathing difficult and noisy (snoring).
 Eventually, the airway walls collapse, blocking airflow entirely and resulting in a breathing pause or apnea.

 What are the symptoms of sleep apnea?

 Common sleep apnea symptoms include excessive daytime sleepiness, morning headaches, snoring, waking up gasping for breath, recent weight gain or loss, high blood pressure, and/or reflux or heartburn.
 These and other symptoms are also worrisome if you also have type II diabetes or any cardiovascular disease.

 What should I do if I think I might have sleep apnea?